-3.2.3.
-Ethics of specific technologies
+3.2.3 Ethics of specific technologies

 Obviously the establishment of such new fields of ethical reflection is a response to social and technological developments.
 Still, the question can be asked whether the social demand is best met by establishing new fields of applied ethics.
 This issue is in fact regularly discussed as new fields emerge.
 Several authors have for example argued that there is no need for nanoethics because nanotechnology does not raise any really new ethical issues (e.g., McGinn 2010).
 The alleged absence of newness here is supported by the claim that the ethical issues raised by nanotechnology are a variation on, and sometimes an intensification of, existing ethical issues, but hardly really new, and by the claim that these issues can be dealt with the existing theories and concepts from moral philosophy.
-For an earlier, similar discussion concerning the supposed new character of ethical issues in computer engineering, see (Tavani 2002).
+For an earlier, similar discussion concerning the supposed new character of ethical issues in computer engineering, see Tavani 2002.

-We now turn to the description of some themes in the ethics of technology.
+We now turn to the description of some specific themes in the ethics of technology.
 We focus on a number of general themes that provide an illustration of general issues in the ethics of technology and the way these are treated.

-3.3.1.
-Neutrality versus moral agency
+3.3.1 Neutrality versus moral agency

 One important general theme in the ethics of technology is the question whether technology is value-laden.
 Some authors have maintained that technology is value-neutral, in the sense that technology is just a neutral means to an end, and accordingly can be put to good or bad use (e.g., Pitt 2000).
 This view might have some plausibility in as far as technology is considered to be just a bare physical structure.
 Most philosophers of technology, however, agree that technological development is a goal-oriented process and that technological artifacts by definition have certain functions, so that they can be used for certain goals but not, or far more difficulty or less effectively, for other goals.
 This conceptual connection between technological artifacts, functions and goals makes it hard to maintain that technology is value-neutral.
 Even if this point is granted, the value-ladenness of technology can be construed in a host of different ways.
 Some authors have maintained that technology can have moral agency.
 This claim suggests that technologies can autonomously and freely ‘act’ in a moral sense and can be held morally responsible for their actions.

 Responsibility has always been a central theme in the ethics of technology.
 The traditional philosophy and ethics of technology, however, tended to discuss responsibility in rather general terms and were rather pessimistic about the possibility of engineers to assume responsibility for the technologies they developed.
 Ellul, for example, has characterized engineers as the high priests of technology, who cherish technology but cannot steer it.
-Hans Jonas (1984) has argued that technology requires an ethics in which responsbility is the central imperative because for the first time in history we are able to destroy the earth and humanity.
+Hans Jonas (1979 ) has argued that technology requires an ethics in which responsibility is the central imperative because for the first time in history we are able to destroy the earth and humanity.

 In engineering ethics, the responsibility of engineers is often discussed in relation to code of ethics that articulate specific responsibilities of engineers.
 Such codes of ethics stress three types of responsibilities of engineers: (1) conducting the profession with integrity and honesty and in a competent way, (2) responsibilities towards employers and clients and (3) responsibility towards the public and society.
 With respect to the latter, most US codes of ethics maintain that engineers ‘should hold paramount the safety, health and welfare of the public’.

-As has been pointed out by several authors (Nissenbaum 1996; Johnson and Powers 2005; Swierstra and Jelsma 2006), it may be hard to pinpoint individual responsibility in engineering.
+As has been pointed out by several authors (Nissenbaum 1996; Johnson & Powers 2005; Swierstra & Jelsma 2006), it may be hard to pinpoint individual responsibility in engineering.
 The reason is that the conditions for the proper attribution of individual responsibility that have been discussed in the philosophical literature (like freedom to act, knowledge, and causality) are often not met by individual engineers.
 For example, engineers may feel compelled to act in a certain way due to hierarchical or market constraints, and negative consequences may be very hard or impossible to predict beforehand.
 The causality condition is often difficult to meet as well due to the long chain from research and development of a technology till its use and the many people involved in this chain.
 Davis (2012) nevertheless maintains that despite such difficulties individual engineers can and do take responsibility.